dlannan/ljos/README.md

 Thanks again to the people who make the awesome packages that allowed this reasearch into this little system.

+< UPDATE > There is a MiTree OS repo, but it hasnt had the love it needs.
+Life got in the way again.
+I will revisit this one day.. maybe when Im retired :)

 ---
 This doesnt exist without Lua and Luajit.
 Lua was introduced to me at Pandemic Studios in 2001 by a brilliant coder also named David.
 Thanks, it really struck a cord with me because of its simplicity.
 And then Mike Pauls Luajit made something that was annoying (binding with Lua) into something beautiful - ffi.
 FFI and luajit are an impressive combination.
 So thankyou to these people, I really appreciate the work they have done.